Best use of Sub Skill Seed (Silver)

 Which Pokémon to seed

 Seeds are best used on Pokémon you're committed to for the long term and that are already strong.
-A common rule of thumb: if a Pokémon would rate "Great" or better by level 50 (e.g. in our grader or on RaenonX), it's a solid seed candidate.
+A common rule of thumb: if a Pokémon would rate "Great" or better at its breakpoint (level 50 for berry/skill specialists, level 60 for ingredient specialists) in our grader or on RaenonX, it's a solid seed candidate.
 That means its subskills, nature, and spread already support its role—the seed is making a good mon better, not propping up a weak one.

 If the Pokémon is only "Good" or below by 50, think twice.
 You might replace it later with a better roll; spending 1,400 sleep points on a mon you might bench is risky.
-One more thing: if every upgradeable subskill is non-production (e.g. only Research EXP, Sleep EXP, Inventory Up), seeding still upgrades something, but the impact on weekly progress is smaller.
+One more thing: if every upgradeable subskill is non-production (e.g. only Research EXP, Sleep EXP, Inventory Up), seeding still upgrades something, but the jump from S to M on those subs has a smaller impact on weekly progress.
 Many players save seeds for mons that have at least one or two production subs to upgrade.

 Timing: when to use a seed

-Because the seed picks randomly among all upgradeable subskills, when you use it can change your odds.
+Because the seed picks randomly among all upgradeable subskills (anything at S or M), when you use it can change your odds.
 Subskills unlock at levels 10, 25, 50, 75, and 100.
 Until a level is reached, that slot isn't unlocked yet—so it isn't in the pool for the seed.

 Example: your Pokémon has a great production sub at Lv10 and a less useful one at Lv25.
 If you use the seed before they reach level 25, only the Lv10 sub is upgradeable—so the seed is guaranteed to hit the one you want.
 If you wait until after Lv25, the seed could hit either the Lv10 or the Lv25 sub.
 So if the earlier sub is the one you care about, using the seed before unlocking the next slot locks in the upgrade where you want it.